MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

    1. Read the instructions on the **Become the admin** page, and then choose **Yes, I want to be the admin**.

        >[!TIP]
-       >If this option doesn’t appear, an Office 365 administrator is already in place.
+       >If this option doesn't appear, an Microsoft 365 administrator is already in place.

-### If I have multiple domains, can I control the Office 365 tenant that users are added to?
+### If I have multiple domains, can I control the Microsoft 365 tenant that users are added to?

 If you do nothing, a tenant is created for each user email domain and subdomain.

 If you want all users to be in the same tenant regardless of their email address extensions, you can create a target tenant ahead of time or use an existing tenant.
 Add all the existing domains and subdomains that you want consolidated within that tenant.
 Then all the users with email addresses ending in those domains and subdomains automatically join the target tenant when they sign up.

 >[!IMPORTANT]
 >There isn't a supported automated way to move users across tenants.
-To learn about adding domains to a single Office 365 tenant, go to [Add your users and domain to Office 365](https://support.office.com/article/Add-your-users-and-domain-to-Office-365-ffdb2216-330d-4d73-832b-3e31bcb5b2a7).
+To learn about adding domains to a single Microsoft 365 tenant, go to [Add your users and domain to Microsoft 365](https://support.office.com/article/Add-your-users-and-domain-to-Office-365-ffdb2216-330d-4d73-832b-3e31bcb5b2a7).

 ### How can I restrict my users' ability to access my organization's business data?